About SketchList 3D – furniture design software.

 How do you zoom an area on a design screen?

 Zooming an area of the screen requires to hold down the control key, the left mouse button, and moving the mouse.
+Another way is to type the M key on your keyboard to open a magnified area of the image.
+Type M again to close the magnifier.

 How do you create a dimensioned shop drawing?